johnaparker/git-scan/README.md

 If installed with the ``--user`` flag, make sure to add ``~/.local/bin`` to your PATH

 ## License
-MiePy is licensed under the terms of the MIT license.
+Git-Scan is licensed under the terms of the MIT license.